navigation bar

 At 5.8 miles sits Horseshoe Falls, a moderate drop of about 4-5 feet with a bypass channel on the left where you can avoid the drop altogether if you are so inclined.
 At about 8.0 miles is a section called "Many Islands" because of the presence of several small islands in mid-stream, below which are a number of small, somewhat technical rapids down past Myatt Creek on river right at 9.4 miles and Gut Creek on river right at about 9.9 miles.
 At about 11.7 miles sits a somewhat difficult fall where the river narrows, producing strong, swift currents and moderate to large standing waves that can easily swamp an open boat - choose your line carefully!

-There is a mandatory portage around a low-water bridge at mile 12.4 - take out on river right, well above the bridge, and put in again just below the bridge.
+There is a mandatory portage around the 9 Mile Road low-water bridge at mile 12.1 - take out on river right, well above the bridge, and put in again just below the bridge.
 Be careful of fast currents here that could sweep you under the bridge.
+In high water, where flow goes over the top of the bridge, there will be a serious hole and hydraulic current immediately below the bridge, and it is possible that you could get swept under the bridge if you approach it too closely.
 At 14.6 miles, where the Spring River and the South Fork of the Spring River converge sits the largest fall on the river.
-Called High Falls, it is a drop of about 5-6 feet that can be run in the groove just left of the main fall.
-After that drop it is a short 0.4 miles to the Hardy take-out.
+Called High Falls, it is a drop of about 4-5 feet that can be run in the groove just left of the main fall, followed quickly by Horseshoe Falls, a gradient drop of about 4-5 feet that should be run left of center.
+After that drop it is a short 1.55 miles to the Hardy take-out.
 If you have any doubts about any of these drops, then be sure to scout them first, and if you lack confidence in being able to successfully negotiate the runs, then portage safely around the drops.

 River access points

 Follow Arkansas Highway 63 to Arkansas Highway (and I use the term "highway" VERY loosely!)
 342, then turn west for less than a mile, where the "highway" ends at the river.
-Put in on river left (east side) and follow the left side channel into the main channel.
+Put in on river left (east side) below the fish hatchery at Dam 3 and follow the left side channel into the main channel.
 Saddle Falls Canoe Rentals at 5.0 miles, Spring River Oaks at 6.0 miles and Many Island Camp at 7.5 miles (accessible via a dirt road) are access points available to paddlers on this 15 mile run.
-The Hardy take-out at 15.0 miles is the last place to take out on this section of the Spring River.
+The Hardy take-out at 15.85 miles is the last place to take out on this section of the Spring River.

 Campgrounds and accommodations